PresqueIsleWineDev/infra-docs/README.md

 To avoid duplicating effort by having to maintain personal notes & to-dos and provide periodic updates about my plans and progress, I decided to merge them.

+### Updates

+This document itself will be periodically updated as plans, information, and progress changes.

+All updates to this project (on the `main` branch) will generate an entry in this repo's [commit history](https://github.com/PresqueIsleWineDev/infra-docs/commits/main)

 ### Document Flaws

+The current state of this document is *certainly* incomplete, and likely will remain incomplete until our external IT service provides more details about our current setup.

 Some aspects of this document may be clunky at present time because I didn't initially intend for anyone to read this but me.
 This will improve over time as I necessarily make changes to my plans & notes.